 Why Should I Register My Trademark?

-“Trademark is about name recognition and allowing consumers to know where their purchase of a good or service is coming from by knowing a brand,” says Boston intellectual property lawyer Rory P. Pheiffer.
+“Trademark is about name recognition and allowing consumers to know where their purchase of a good or service is coming from by knowing a brand,” says Rory P. Pheiffer, an intellectual property lawyer at Barnes & Thornburg in Boston, Massachusetts.

-So, trademark law “provides a way for consumers to be protected, to know that what they are purchasing is tied to a particular manufacturer or offeror of services and that they are getting in return what they’re attempting to purchase,” he says.
+“If someone knows a brand and makes a purchase from that brand, they have an expectation of what they’re going to get when they make that purchase.
+Trademark law provides a way for consumers to be protected, to know that what they are purchasing is tied to a particular manufacturer or offeror of services, and that they are getting in return what they’re attempting to purchase,” he says.

 How Do I Get a Trademark?